 While at home, supporting your child in being able to communicate their needs is key.
-However, while they are spending more time at home, now is the time to teach them skills that could support them through to adulthood (where it is safe to do so):
+Now is the time to teach them skills that could support them through to adulthood.

 Making a sandwich